Volunteering vacancies

 Can work well as part of a team.

-Enthusiasm to help refugee clients.
+Enthusiasm to help refugees.

 Desirable experience: